scalapy/python-native-libs/docs/readme.md

 ## Overview

-The canonical use case is to help set up [`ScalaPy`](https://scalapy.dev/) to point to a specific Python installation by attempting to calculate the correct configuration parameters used by `ScalaPy` during the initialization of the embedded Python interpreter.
-Could be useful for embedded Python setup in general, not just `ScalaPy`.
+The canonical use case is to help set up [`ScalaPy`](https://scalapy.dev/) to point to a specific Python installation by attempting to infer the correct configuration properties used by `ScalaPy` during the initialization of the embedded Python interpreter.
+This could potentially see usage outside of `ScalaPy` too since these properties are relevant to embedded Python in general.

 ## Installation